 The solution is a process called “purification”, which involves transferring non-active assets out of the operating corporation to a holding company, typically on a tax-deferred basis using rollover provisions in the Income Tax Act.
 However, this takes time and requires both legal and accounting expertise.
 For this reason, you really need to begin the process at least two years before a planned sale.

-Family share multiplication: sheltering more than $1.275 million
+Family share multiplication: Sheltering more than $1.275 million

 The LCGE applies to individuals, not corporations.
 When structured properly, multiple family members can each claim their own LCGE on the same business sale.
 It’s a strategy known as share multiplication.